HNK Gorica

-Hrvatski nogometni klub Gorica (Croatian Football Club Gorica), commonly referred to as HNK Gorica or simply Gorica, is a Croatian football club based in the town of Velika Gorica, located just south of the Croatian capital Zagreb.
-They play their home matches at the Gradski stadion Velika Gorica, which has a capacity of 5,200.
+Hrvatski nogometni klub Gorica (Croatian Football Club Gorica), commonly referred to as HNK Gorica, is a Croatian professional football club based in the town of Velika Gorica, located just south of the Croatian capital Zagreb.
+They play their home matches at Gradski stadion Velika Gorica, which has a capacity of 8,000.
 They won the 2010–11 Croatian Second Football League title and were initially promoted to Croatian First Football League, but their top license was revoked.
 The club regard themselves as the spiritual continuation of the former Prva HNL members NK Radnik, who went bankrupt and were dissolved in 2009.
 However, legally HNK Gorica is a distinct and separate club, and is not entitled to claim the history of the old NK Radnik.